-- Volunteers will help with smartphones and tablets based on capacity.
+- Volunteers help with laptops, smartphones and tablets based on capacity.

 Get involved: Fix-It Tech is run by volunteers and community partners

 Anyone can join the team to help run the program, coordinate outreach, plan locations and schedule, and of course help with repairs and share tech expertise during events.
 Contact the Fix-It Tech core team to discuss opportunities.
+Fix-It Tech is based on Hennepin County's Fix-It Clinics for household items.
 Also see Hennepin County's Fix-it Clinic website to volunteer to help with tech repairs or bring an item to be fixed.

 Community education: offering hands-on technical experience that helps residents get their items fixed; provides a place to get tech questions answered and get tips on how to maintain and protect personal devices;